rcflorestal/Data-Science-Specialization/Data-Science-Capstone/Peer-Graded/readme.md

-The goal of this project is carry out a exploratory analysis in three data sets comes from US twitter, US blogs and Us news.
+The goal of this project is to carry out an exploratory analysis in three data sets comes from US twitter, US blogs and, Us news.